pitcza/event-driven-activity/README.md

     username_textbox.config(state=tk.DISABLED)
     username_button.config(state=tk.DISABLED)
 ```
-> This is a try except block to print some connected details message to the server's message box.
+> This is a try-except block to print some connected details message to the server's message box.

 Create a function that will get the user's message from the message textbox.
 ```python